kennytilton/its-alive/README.md

     (is (=  (c-get (:action v)) "knocks"))
     (is (= "knocks" @obs-action)))
 ```
-The observer gives us our model a bit of life independent of the code we invoke explicitly, in this case a simple logging to the console of the call to the observer:
+The observer gives our model its first bit of life independent of the code we invoke explicitly, in this case a simple logging to the console:
 ```
 :observing :v-action knocks knocks
 ```
 The astute observer will spot a problem: both old and new value are the same.
-Let's ignore for now that artifact of standalone cells (which I suspect are of little value to model building because attributes tend to be attributes of something larger (a model)).
+Let's ignore for now that artifact of standalone cells (which I suspect are of little value to model building because attributes tend to be attributes of something -- I digress).

+Experience Lisp Cells users will notice a new twist: an individual Cell can specifcy its own, if you will, anonymous observer.

-Anyway, here we have:
+Anyway, in this example we have:
-* abbreviated `make-cell/:input?` true to `c-in`;
+* abbreviated `make-cell/:input? true` to `c-in`;
 * created an observer to both echo the state change details to the console and stash the new value in an atom (yes, just a Stupid Pet Trick);
 * *very* importantly, the model has sprung to life seemingly on its own (but in fact by the act of our reading the slot values -- the `c-get` calls).
-When we get serious about model-building we will be even more pro-active about bringing our models smoothly to life (and easing them off this mortal coil); and finally
+(More below on this coming to life business.); and finally
 * something new to those familiar with Cells in Common Lisp: a Cell can exist on its own.

 Now let's see about life after birth, introducing *change*: